-It should come as no surprise that for seven out of ten business leaders, understanding customer behaviors is the number one challenge1.
-Over the past two decades, linear and single-channel interactions between customers and companies have evolved into omni/multi-channel engagement journeys that require a much more thorough analysis to understand and monetize.
+It should come as no surprise that for 7 out of 10 business leaders, understanding customer behavior is the number one challenge1.
+Over the past two decades, linear and single-channel interactions between customers and companies have evolved into omnichannel and multichannel engagement journeys that require a much more thorough analysis to understand and monetize.

-The purpose of journey mapping is straightforward: shed light into what really matters to prospects and customers as they engage with your business.
-What is not so straightforward is the data that journey maps need to capture and contextualize in order to help decision makers recognize gaps in their businesses’ core enablers, such as people, processes and technology.
+The purpose of journey mapping is straightforward: to shed light on what matters to prospects and customers as they engage with your business.
+What is not so straightforward is the data that journey maps need to capture and contextualize to help decision–makers recognize gaps in their businesses’ core enablers, such as people, processes, and technology.

-Whether mapping high-touch journeys common in B2B environments, or the high-frequency routine journeys that represent B2C engagements, understanding the nature of activities taking place throughout the journey is essential to optimizing your infrastructure for effectiveness and efficiency.
+Whether mapping high-touch journeys common in B2B environments or the high-frequency routine journeys that represent B2C engagements, understanding the nature of activities taking place throughout a customer’s journey is essential to optimizing your infrastructure for effectiveness and efficiency.
 An effective way to contextualize activities is based on the Action Interaction Automation (AIA) classification scheme:

-As customers interact with your company time and time again along their journey, variability (the sister metric of inconsistency) has emerged as one of the most important focus areas of modern customer experience design.
-87% of customers think brands need to put more effort into providing a consistent experience4.
-Simply put, variability analysis aims to find the optimum balance between team members by following Standard Operating Procedures (SOPs) and going “above and beyond” in their efforts to attract, engage and serve customers.
-The question for experience designers is how much flexibility to build into the system.
+As customers interact with your company time and again along their journey, variability (the sister metric of inconsistency) has emerged as one of the most important focus areas of modern digital customer experience design.
+Over 80% of customers think brands need to put more effort into providing a consistent experience4.
+Simply put, variability analysis aims to find the optimum balance between team members by following Standard Operating Procedures (SOPs) and going “above and beyond” their efforts to attract, engage and serve customers.
+The question for experience designers is how much flexibility they need to build into the system.

 Journey maps ideally depict two different types of variability:

-On the customer side, “perceived” variability is defined as the extent to which the quality and nature of the experience varies from one instance to another.
+- On the customer side, “perceived” variability is defined as the extent to which the quality and nature of the experience vary from one instance to another.